erich666/McUsd/README.md

 These various conditions and others will be noted after each rendering, as best as I can determine them.
 The last problem, emissive material definition, is explained in detail in the "Observations" section above.

 Please note that the purpose of this project is not to show problems in a particular application, but rather for me to see what features there might be confusion on (due to the specification or implementation) and to understand and snapshot the level of progress at this time.
-In my perfect world all applications would get almost the same results, within rendering algorithm limitations.
+Noting problems is not meant as criticism, but rather as things to be aware of if you use a package.
+Many of the applications have improved their import capabilities considerably in the past two years.

-### USDView
+## USDView

 The usdview program from the [USD Toolset](https://graphics.pixar.com/usd/release/toolset.html) includes a basic hydra GL rasterizing renderer.
 It's about as basic a render you can make, but it's also the standard, in that it's the renderer Pixar provides.
 As such, it properly renders semitransparency, cutouts, roughness, metalness, etc.